rust-mobile/xbuild/README.md

 Cross compiling release builds is currently not possible for a few reasons:

  - dart/flutter lacks support for cross compiling aot snapshots
- - creating an appimage relies on mksquashfs (linux only)
  - creating a dmg relies on hdiutil (macos only)

 ### Android